berndtj/django-ex/notes.md

 }
 ```

-The pipeline has 4 stages, build, test, publish and deploy.
+The pipeline has 4 stages: build, test, publish and deploy.
 The build stage
 simply uses the included Dockerfile to build the application image.

 The test stage runs unit-tests via the built image.
 Because there are no